-Before frying heat 2 tablespoons oil on a tawa.
-Keep the flame to low or low-medium.
+Before frying heat 2 tablespoons oil on a skillet or frying pan.
+Keep the flame to low or medium-low.

-Now rub a bit of water on both palms and take a portion of the kabab mixture and give it a round shape.
+Now spread a bit of water on both palms and take a portion of the kabab mixture and give it a round shape.

 Then flatten it.
 Do not make thick kababs.
 If you are unable to make kababs, then keep in the fridge for some more time.

 Place the dahi kabab in the hot oil.
-Keep the flame to low or low-medium.
+Keep the flame to low or medium-low.
 Make kababs from the entire mixture and place them in the oil.

 Let the dahi kabab become golden from the bottom and then only flip them.
-These kabab get browned faster, so do keep an eye.
+These kabab get browned faster, so do keep an eye while pan frying.

 When the base is golden, then turn over the dahi kabab.
 Fry the second side also till golden.

 Turn over a couple of times and fry till you get a nice golden even crust on both sides.
-A slight more frying of the kabab is also fine.
+A slight more browning of the kabab is also fine.

-Remove dahi ke kabab and place on kitchen paper towels to remove excess oil.
+Remove the pan fried dahi ke kabab and place them on kitchen paper towels to remove excess oil.

 Serve dahi kabab hot with sprinkled with some chaat masala.
 Accompany onion slices by the side and a chutney or raita.